-Carb blockers, also known as starch blockers, are a fairly recent, small supplement category that takes advantage of the low carb approach to dieting.
+Carb blockers are a small supplement category that takes advantage of the popular low carb approach to dieting.
 They work by blocking excess carbs.
 This means the body won’t store them as fat.

-Most Carb Blockers contain an extract of Phaseolus Vulgaris, the botanical name for the kidney bean.
-White kidney bean is the most common ingredient and is often supplemented with other ingredients such as chromium, vanadium, and fenugreek.
+Most Carb Blockers contain an extract of Phaseolus Vulgaris.
+This is the botanical name for the kidney bean.
+White kidney bean is the most common ingredient.
+Carb Blcokers also inlcude other ingredients.
+These are chromium, vanadium, and fenugreek.

-The idea behind carb blockers is that they will prevent the enzyme alpha-amylase from binding with starchy carbohydrates, such as potatoes, pasta, grains, to name a few.
-This enzyme is produced in the saliva and breaks down the carbohydrates into molecules that the body will absorb.
-By preventing this process from happening, the carbohydrate will pass through the body: they pass through the digestive tract and are eliminated.
+The idea behind carb blockers is that they will prevent the enzyme alpha-amylase from binding with starchy carbohydrates.
+This includes potatoes, pasta, and grains, to name a few.
+This enzyme is in the saliva.
+It breaks down the carbohydrates into smaller molecules.
+By preventing the binding process, the carbohydrate will pass through the body.
+They pass through the digestive tract and are eliminated.
 Most products claim to prevent 30 and 45 grams of carbohydrates from being absorbed.

 - Prevent the absorption of carbohydrates thereby helping with fat loss

-This is not a big category at all.
-Most the products I found are pretty simple combinations of white kidney bean and a few supporting nutrients.
-Of course, some of them get pretty involved and add in a number of other nutrients, like a caffeine source, antioxidant blends and so on.
-If fat loss is the goal, I can see and would suggest a caffeine source as that can boost the metabolism helping to promote faster fat loss.
-I would recommend adding some other effective products to your program, such as a fat blocker and thyroid support product for best results.
+Most of the products are combinations of white kidney beans and a few supporting nutrients.
+Of course, some add in a number of other nutrients.
+This includes a caffeine source, antioxidant blends, and so on.
+What if fat loss is the goal?
+I would suggest a caffeine source as that can boost the metabolism.
+This helps promote faster fat loss.
+I would recommend adding some other effective products to your program.
+This includes a fat blocker and thyroid support product for the best results.

-Timing is always before meals, primarily meals that contain a large amount of carbohydrates.
-Dosage should be as directed on the label, be sure and read the label carefully before buying and using.
+Timing is always before meals, primarily meals that contain a large number of carbohydrates.
+Follow label directions regarding dosage.
+Read the label carefully before buying and using it.